Turks and Caicos Skincare & Beauty Shopping

 Luckily, the Turks and Caicos is home to a handful of local skincare companies that help both those who call the islands home and those who come for a short stay to keep their skin healthy and moisturized to counteract the aging effects of the sun, and the drying effects of saltwater and wind.

-One of the best known skincare company in the country is Island Organics—a family-run business that started in 2014 out of the home of Arlene Hall.
+One of the best-known skincare companies in the country is Island Organics—a family-run business that started in 2014 out of the home of Arlene Hall.
 Back then, Arlene would experiment with traditional medicinal ingredients from the local bush to create a soothing ointment for her daughter’s psoriasis.
 She concocted soap recipes with ingredients such as neem, moringa, purslane, and aloe vera, to name a few, before she expanded to include internationally sourced oils in her creations.

 Today, The Studio by Island Organics is found in Saltmills Plaza.
 Here, visitors can shop from an extensive collection of soaps, as well as bath bombs and mosquito repellents.